ye-spencer/ye-spencer/README.md

 ### Transloc Addition to Route Finding (Google Maps API)

-### OpenCV that can track human action, and have them perform some stream of action that acts as a password (S)
+### OpenCV that can track human action, and have them perform some stream of action that acts as a password (S, R)

-### AI that learns how you think, and can predict what you mean when you type something (S)
+### AI that learns how you think, and can predict what you mean when you type something (S, R)
   it can find associated phrases that may better convey your meaning, especially when searching for document tites basically SEO for your brain and document organization systems